Why should we teach

 Problem Solving in Life

-In every area of life, generative thinking (to generate ideas) and evaluative thinking (to evaluate ideas) are essential.
+In every area of life, creative thinking (to generate ideas) and critical thinking (to evaluate ideas) are essential.
 These mutually supportive skills are integrated in the problem-solving methods used in a wide range of design fields — such as engineering, architecture, medicine, music, art, literature, philosophy, history, law, business, athletics, and science — where the goal is to design a product, strategy, or theory.
 In fact, design includes almost everything in life.

 The Joy of Thinking